Konamiman/M80dotNet/README.md

 * `-i` and `-ni`

 If `-i` is specified then the application will run in interactive mode, that is, a prompt will appear and the application will wait for a command to be entered.
-This is equivalent to running the original application without command line arguments (therefore  `<original program command line>` will be ignored in this case). `-ni` will cause the program to read its command line, process it and then terminate, even if there are errors (this is the default).
+This is equivalent to running the original application without command line arguments (therefore  `<original program command line>` will be ignored in this case). `-ni` will cause the application to read its command line, process it and then terminate, even if there are errors (this is the default).

 * `-b` and `-nb`

-If `-nb` is specified then the initial banner showing the program name, wrapper version and author will not be displayed. `-b` will cause it to be displayed (this is the default).
+If `-nb` is specified then the initial banner showing the application name, wrapper version and author will not be displayed. `-b` will cause it to be displayed (this is the default).

 * `-t` and `-nt`